Euro-BioImaging/BatchConvert/README.md

 ## Examples

 ### Local conversion

+#### Parallel conversion of files to separate OME-TIFFs / OME-Zarrs:
 Convert a batch of images on your local storage into OME-TIFF format.
 Note that the `input_path` in the command given below is typically a directory with multiple image files but a single image file can also be passed:\
-`batchconvert ometiff -pf conda <input_path> <output_path>`
+`batchconvert ometiff -pf conda <input_path> <output_path>` \

 As conda is the default profile, (specified in the file `params/params.json.default`), it does not have to be explicitly included in the command line.
 Thus the command can be shortened to:\